Clarence D. Tuska: Founding of the American Radio Relay League and QST magazine

 Under the provisions of the Radio Act of 1912, most amateur stations were restricted to operating on a wavelength of 200 meters (1500 kHz), which effectively limited their transmitting range to about 25 miles (40 kilometers).
 In the spring of 1914, Hiram Percy Maxim began promoting the idea of a national organization of amateurs that would transmit messages over greater distances by organizing relays.
-This resulted in Maxim's incorporation of the American Radio Relay League, with Maxim as president, and Tuska the organization's secretary.
+This resulted in Maxim's incorporation of the American Radio Relay League (ARRL), with Maxim as president, and Tuska the organization's secretary.
 At this time Tuska also resigned from the Hartford Radio Club.

 Communications throughout the new league proved difficult, so Tuska suggested the establishment of a magazine to promote and coordinate the organization's activities, and, following advice from an uncle, founded QST magazine.
 Although QST acted as the official publication of the ARRL, initially the magazine was personally owned by Tuska, who became its first editor.
 The publication was prepared at his mother's house, with the first issue dated December 1915.

 One of the provisions of the Radio Act of 1912 was that, in a limited number of cases where it was shown to be of value, amateurs could be issued "Special Amateur" licenses, that permitted operation in the band of wavelengths from 600 to 200 meters (500 to 1500 kHz).
 Maxim successfully convinced government regulators that relay work fell into this category, and in the spring of 1915 Tuska was upgraded to a Special Amateur license, with the call sign 1ZT, which permitted operation on the standard relay wavelength of 425 meters (706 kHz).
+(Note: The "Z" in 1ZT's call sign reflected the fact that the station was operating under a Special Amateur license.)

-World War One
+World War I

-In April 1917, the entry of the United States into World War One resulted in all civilian radio stations being shut down for the duration of the conflict.
+In April 1917, the entry of the United States into World War I resulted in all civilian radio stations being shut down for the duration of the conflict.
 Despite this, Tuska hoped to continue publishing QST, but with all amateur stations now silenced, and large numbers of their operators entering military service, this proved impossible.
 The magazine suspended publication after its September 1917 issue, and Tuska applied for and received a commission as a Lieutenant in the U.S. Army's Signal Corps.
 Originally posted in Washington, D.C., he next established a radio training school at the Ellington Airfield near Houston, Texas.
 He was later transferred to the radio school at the Firing center at Camp McClellan in Alabama.
 After the end of the war, he returned to Hartford.